OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 ## Conclusion

-Hosting Jenkins and its agents in a Kubernetes cluster provides allows you to create a scalable and responsive build platform that creates and destroys agents on the fly to handle elastic workloads.
+Hosting Jenkins and its agents in a Kubernetes cluster allows you to create a scalable and responsive build platform creating and destroying agents on the fly to handle elastic workloads.
 And thanks to the Jenkins helm chart, installing Jenkins and configuring the nodes requires only a few lines of YAML.

-In this post you learn how to:
+In this post you learned how to:
 * Deploy Jenkins to Kubernetes.
 * Expose Jenkins on a public IP address.
 * Install additional plugins as part of the installation process.